-Parallel 45 Degrees 60 Degrees 90 Degrees

-A Stall Width (min) 8 ft N/A N/A 8 ft

-B Stall Length (min) 16 ft 18 ft 18 ft 16 ft

-C Drive Aisle, 1 Way (min) 12 ft 12 ft 12 ft N/A

-Drive Aisle, 2 Way (min) 20 ft N/A N/A 20 ft

-E Vertical CLEARANCE (min) 7.5 ft 7.5 ft 7.5 ft 7.5 ft
+Parallel 45 Degrees 60 Degrees 90 Degrees A Stall Width (min) 8 ft N/A N/A 8 ft B Stall Length (min) 16 ft 18 ft 18 ft 16 ft C Drive Aisle, 1 Way (min) 12 ft 12 ft 12 ft N/A D Drive Aisle, 2 Way (min) 20 ft N/A N/A 20 ft Vertical CLEARANCE (min) 7.5 ft 7.5 ft 7.5 ft 7.5 ft

-- a).
-Parking lots with six (6) or less parking spaces may be designed to permit motor vehicles to enter or exit a parking space directly from a rear ALLEY by special permit. - b).
+- iii.
+Vehicles are not permitted to enter or exit parking spaces directly from a public THOROUGHFARE except as follows: - a).
+PARKING LOTS with six (6) or less parking spaces may be designed to permit motor vehicles to enter or exit a parking space directly from a rear ALLEY by special permit. - b).
 In addition to the review criteria for all Special Permits specified in §15.2.1.e.
+Review

-Review Criteria, the review board shall make findings considering the following in its discretion to approve or deny a special permit authorizing parking spaces that are directly accessible from a rear ALLEY:
+Criteria, the review board shall make findings considering the following in its discretion to approve or deny a special permit authorizing parking spaces that are directly Accessible from a rear ALLEY:

 - i).
 Adequate ALLEY width and surface material to accommodate vehicular turning movements. - ii).
-Location of ALLEY intersections in relation to the safety of pedestrians, bicyclists, and motor vehicles. - iii).
-Sight lines needed by the driver of any vehicle entering or exiting the SITE.
+Location of ALLEY intersections in relation to the safety of pedestrians, bicyclists, and motor vehicles.